Stef-hub/partial_trace_kraus/README.md

   - make_data_completion.py generates toy data for PSD matrix completion
   - util.py is required for previous scripts to build kraus model

-# To execute the code above, run for example (see the code files for args):
+# To execute the code
+ * run for example (see the code files for args):
   - python spd2spd_kraus.py 10000_20_10_5 0 5 2 15 1 0.1
   - python completion_kraus.py 90_20_10_0_4 0 50 2 50 1 0.1